zehaochen19/vanilla-lang/README.md

 in

 let not : Bool → Bool =
-  λb. if b then False else True
+  λb. case b of {False → True, True → False}
 in

 let xs = Cons True (Cons False Nil) in